suned/pfun/docs/effectful_but_side_effect_free.md

 effect.run(Env())
 ```
 MyPy would tell you the call `effect.run(Env())` is a type error since `Env` doesn't have a `requests` attribute.
-It's worth understanding the module pattern, since `pfun` uses it pervasively in its api, e.g in `pfun.files` and `pfun.console`, in order that `pfun` can infer the environment type of effects resulting from combining functions from `pfun` with user defined functions that also follow the module pattern.
+It's worth understanding the module pattern, since `pfun` uses it pervasively in its api, e.g in `pfun.files` and `pfun.console`, in order that `pfun` can infer the dependency type of effects resulting from combining functions from `pfun` with user defined functions that also follow the module pattern.

 A very attractive added bonus of the module pattern is that mocking out particular dependencies of your program becomes extremely simple, and by extension that unit testing becomes easier:
 ```python